iamali-stack/Login-System/README.md

-I'll help you create a comprehensive description for this project.
-Based on the code I can see, this is a Smart Login System with both login and signup functionality.
-Let me create a detailed description that you can use in your project documentation.

-Here's a professional description of your project:

 # 🔐 Smart Login System

 A modern, responsive web-based authentication system that provides a seamless user experience for both login and registration processes.